 Situated about 10,000ft (3,000m) above sea level and on a cliff face, the monastery is considered to be one of the holiest for the Bhutanese people.

-We have a treat today, first-hand perspective from a WKW friend who knows exactly how challenging it can be.
+We have a treat today, first-hand perspective from a WKW friend who knows exactly how challenging the hike can be.
 Brooke, a WKW friend, made the trek with her husband in April of 2014.
 Brooke described what the terrain is like and shared the 2 photos directly below her quotes.

 It’s an imposing feat from the bottom.
 The trail itself is dusty and dry, with short flat stretches between hikes up rocky, steep ledges to ascend the mountain.